colts70/The-Sematic-Stack/README.md

 ## Semantic First-Hop / Deterministic First-Hop Protocol
 ### (SFH / DFH Protocol Specification — Human Readable Version · Draft v3.0)

+“SFH / DFH is not an AI model and does not compete with models.
+It defines a deterministic semantic first hop — the point at which meaning and provenance are declared before any model inference, retrieval, or reasoning occurs.
+All existing grounding techniques operate downstream of this hop.”

 **One file.
 Ten anchors.
 Zero dependencies.
 Pure JSON-LD.
 Deterministic meaning + deterministic provenance.**

 SFH / DFH is **the missing layer the internet never had**: